SpaceOdyssey/cia/README.md

 # dagmc

-Implementations of partition Markov Chain Monte Carlo (MCMC) methods in R.
+An implementation of partition Markov Chain Monte Carlo (PMCMC) methods in R. Our PMCMC is similar to the BiDAG implementation but the scoring function defaults to using bnlearn which allows for a range of scoring assumptions and prior edge probabilities.
+There is also more exposure of the sampling procedure itself, whereby the algorithm returns partitions rather than DAGs and provides acceptance rates for various steps in order to understand how well we are sampling in the partition space.

 ## Installation